pfsense/docs/source/usermanager/managing-local-users.rst

 confirmation of the password).
 The other information is optional, but may be desirable to set.

-A user may be added to a :doc:`group </usermanager/group-manager>` by clicking (or ctrl-clicking for multiple) groups, and then press the `17px\|alt="right pointing triangle"\|right pointing triangle <Image:icon_right.png>`__ button to add group memberships.
-Groups can be removed by clicking (or ctrl-clicking for multiple) and then pressing `17px\|alt="left pointing triangle"\|left pointing triangle <Image:icon_left.png>`__.
+A user may be added to a :doc:`group </usermanager/group-manager>` by clicking (or ctrl-clicking for multiple) groups, and then clicking
+|fa-angle-double-right| to add group memberships.
+Groups can be removed by
+clicking (or ctrl- clicking for multiple) and then pressing
+|fa-angle-double-left|.

-If this user will be accessing the system with SSH, and key-based authentication may be used instead of passwords.
+If this user will be accessing the firewall with SSH, and key-based authentication may be used instead of passwords.
 Paste their public ssh key into the **Authorized Keys** box.

 When editing an existing user, the user's **Effective Privileges** will be displayed based on group membership and additional permissions may be